shanmukhaa/shanmukhaa-github.io/cv/index.md

 </div>
 </section><!-- /#table-of-contents -->

-I'm a data analyst  who excels at machine learning, exploratory analysis and Data visualizations.
+I'm a product manager, Fascinated by the intersection of finance, tech and business.
+Passionate about enabling people and companies overcome challenges using effective frameworks.
+Has wealth of experience in product management,strategy,Banking, Consumer Lending, big data, analytics and software development

+Currently tackling digital transformation projects.
+Passionate about social justice,mental health, gender equality and climate change.

 ## Experience
 **Citizens Bank**<br/>
+*Product Manager, 2019-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
+**Citizens Bank**<br/>
+*Product Manager, 2019-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
+**Citizens Bank**<br/>
-*Senior Quantitative analyst, 2014-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
+*Product Manager, 2019-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
 **Freddie mac**<br/>
 *SQL Developer 2012-2014<br/><br/>
 **SQl developer was working as part of Central warehouse team**<br/>